Divorce

 • Fraud

-• Frequent drunkenness
+• Frequent drunkenness or drug addiction

 • Imprisonment